Fast: Flexible Aerodynamic Solver Technolgy

 Parameters:

-• fileName (string) – name of file for save
+• fileName (string) – name of the file to load

 Returns: